zainabibraheem/Gadgethub-Business-Analysis-SQL/README.md

 1. The dataset contain data of products details from jan to april which are Qtr 1 and Qtr 2 in 2024.
 2. There are no product that sold more than 65 quantity in the 1st, 2nd and 3rd quarter of 2024.
-3. Only 12 Products met the target and generated more than $1500 in revenue.
+3. Only 11 Products met the target and generated more than $1500 in revenue.

 ## Recommendations
-1.
+1. In 2024, we have only **Qtr 1** and **Qtr 2** available, Company should provide data covering **Qtr 3** for better analysis.
+2. For the revenue target of $1500, Only 11 Products met the sales revenue target condition with Acer Nitro 5 generating the highest revenue of $10,999.
+These products should be the continued, the remaining 17 products that did not meet the revenue target should be discontinued to save cost.
+3. For the quantity sold target of 65 units, none of the products met the target condition.
+The most sold product is the Lenovo Ideapad Flex 5i, with 10 unit sold and it is below the target.
+4. Company should continue producing the 11 Products that met the $1500 revenue target in year 2024 and discontinue the rest of the products.